sebas-smith/lichess-analysis/README.md

-# Lichess Tilt Analysis
+# Lichess Analysis

-A statistical analysis of ~10 million chess games from Lichess investigating **tilt** - the psychological phenomenon where players perform worse after losing.
-This project explores whether losing streaks affect a player's probability of losing their next game, along with patterns in draw rates and opening performance across different rating levels.
+A statistical analysis of ~10 million chess games from the Lichess database

 ## Key Findings